RolandRitt/Matlab-mdtsToolbox/README.md

 ## Dependencies

 ## License
-This project is licensed under the MIT License - see the [license](LICENSE) file for details
+This project is licensed under the MIT License - see the [license](LICENSE) file for details.

 ## Example Plot
 This plot shows a multi-dimensional time series overlaid with a symbolic time series representation.